Search for heavy Majorana neutrinos in the $\tau$ final state at proton-electron colliders: Sensitivities compared with current experimental limits

-In Fig. \ref{fig:sensitivity1}, assuming mixing parameters $|V_{\tau N}|^2 = |V_{eN}|^2 = |V_{\ell N}|^2$, the 2-$\sigma$ limits on $|V_{\ell N}|^2$ are shown for both the hadronic $\tau_h$ and leptonic $\tau_\ell$ final states at the LHeC and FCC-eh.
+In Fig. \ref{fig:sensitivity1}, assuming mixing parameters $|V_{\tau N}|^2 = |V_{eN}|^2 = |V_{\ell N}|^2$, the 2-$\sigma$ discovery sensitivities on $|V_{\ell N}|^2$ are shown for both the hadronic $\tau_h$ and leptonic $\tau_\mu$ final states at the LHeC and FCC-eh.
 With the same assumption, we also derive the limits on $|V_{\ell N}|^2$ from Electroweak Precision Data (EWPD)~\cite{delAguila:2008pw,Akhmedov:2013hec,Basso:2013jka,deBlas:2013gla,Antusch:2015mia,Cheung:2020buy} and DELPHI experiment~\cite{DELPHI:1996qcc}, and show them in the same plot for the comparison.
 The details of derivation process are shown in Appendix~\ref{app:EWPD}.
-We observe that sensitivity bounds from the LHeC and FCC-eh are stronger than those from EWPD for almost all the mass range, and also stronger than those from DELPHI when $m_N \gtrsim 60$ GeV.
+We observe that sensitivity bounds from the LHeC and FCC-eh are stronger than those from EWPD when $m_N \lesssim 900$ GeV, and also stronger than those from DELPHI when $m_N \gtrsim 70$ GeV.